tshepang/blog/content/computing/my current desktop setup.rst

             /* modifier                     key        function        argument */

-Note that this is against the Debian package, versioned **6.0-6**.
+Note that this diff is against the Debian package, versioned **6.0-6**.
 I could not change the modifer key with the upstream version of dwm.

 You will notice that I'm still using some GNOME packages, specifically